marghost/Flipper-Project/README.md

 - Chromecast Remote (WIP)

 ## Flipper's Bluetooth capacity
 I discovered that the wifi dev board (ESP32 from flipper official reseller) is not bluetooth compatible, that limit the flipper to devices that support it's BLE protocol.
 There is a way to pair it with windows 11 computer by going to Setting > Bluetooth & Devices > Bluetooth devices discovery and select advanced.
-This is a dead end for now.
+*To try next : Bluetooth BadKB scripts*

 ## Use Flipper Zero to control Chromecast
 **TL;DR** IR scanner only work with few functionality of the official chromecast remote like power or volume.
 This is because the chromecast remote use bluetooth for the majority of the controls.
+This is a dead end for now.

 ## Resources
 - https://github.com/UberGuidoZ/Flipper